metamorph-inc/openmeta-mms/docs/source/reference_execution/utilities/continuousintegrationtest.rst

 Continuous Integration and Testing
 ==================================
-OpenMETA models can be integrated with Continuous Integration (CI) methods to provide automatic testing for regressions.
+OpenMETA projects can be integrated with Continuous Integration (CI) methods to provide automatic testing for regressions.
 OpenMETA includes a utility script that automatically runs Test Benches and PETs and checks the resulting Metric values against target values provided by the model author in the form of Metric Constraints.

 Configuring the Jenkins job
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~